 I think I may have missed strawberry season entirely in the northeast. (did I?)

 But never you mind with that because this little shrub-o-mine consists of one of my absolute favorite flavor combinations. it’s a winner in jam, makes this now famous rhubeena even better. and in this old-fashioned whistle-wetter, it positively shines!

 Shrubs are about the easiest thing you could ever make. at their simplest they are equal part fruit, sugar, and vinegar. mixed with water or sparkling water they make a refreshing summer drink sans alcohol, or use as a base for a cocktail and you’ve got a whole other party going on. for all you’ve ever wanted to know about shrubs, read this great post over at serious eats.

-I’ve got that rhubarb outta the way just in the nick of time, ’cause i got blueberries coming at me! lots of them! (as long as i can keep the birds at bay) wait! did i just say blueberries & bay?! that sounds like another perfect shrub combo!
+I’ve got that rhubarb out of the way just in the nick of time, ’cause I got blueberries coming at me!
+Lots of them! (as long as I can keep the birds at bay) Wait!
+Did I just say blueberries & bay?!
+That sounds like another perfect shrub combo!